Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 (_This documentation will not mention the deprecated `DynamicDependencySupported` provided by the `tDataprepRun` connector._)

 So, 3 TCK modules have been designed, each one provide a service with one of those parameter types:
-- dynamic-dependencies-with-datastore
+- loading-dependencies-with-datastore
-- dynamic-dependencies-with-dataset
+- loading-dependencies-with-dataset
-- dynamic-dependencies-with-dynamic-dependencies-configuration
+- loading-dependencies-with-dynamicDependenciesConfiguration
-Those 3 modules has the module `dynamic-dependencies-common` as dependency.
+Those 3 modules has the module `loading-dependencies-common` as dependency.
 They all have a service that inherits `AbstractDynamicDependenciesService`, that implements the `@DynamicDependencies` annotated method.

 #### How to configure them?
 Each of those TCK modules provide an input connector in which you can configure: